SoorenGhodsi/FaceFilter/README.md

-# ReadMe
+# FaceFilter

-Face Filters is a program that places select filters onto faces that are detected in the given image or the live feed.
+Face Filter is a program that places select filters onto faces that are detected in the given image or the live feed.

 ## Usage